 - Tuesday, 12/04/2018: Feinberg Global Health Days Poster Session

 All Feinberg students and residents with projects relevant to global health are invited to submit an abstract for presentation.
 This includes projects that do not involve international travel, as long as the subject matter is applicable to global public health, resource-limited settings, and/or health disparities.
 The body of the abstract is limited to 500 words, not including the title and authors.
 Presenters should choose a Track (described below) most suitable to their project and follow the suggested abstract template.
 Participants can submit abstracts electronically by Monday, November 19th, to Sara Caudillo, Education Program Assistant, Center for Global Health.

 Early submissions are welcome.
 Presenters who choose to work in groups should only submit one abstract per group.
 If you have a mentor, obtaining his/her guidance early in the abstract preparation process is highly encouraged.
 Faculty and staﬀ at the Center for Global Health will also be available for assistance.

 Abstract Review Procedures

-All abstracts must be submitted by Monday, September 18th.
-The Global Health Fellow and faculty will review all abstracts and share comments no later than Monday, September 25th.
+All abstracts must be submitted by Friday, November 2nd in order to be reviewed by the CGH fellow.
+The Global Health Fellow and faculty will review all abstracts and share comments by Friday, November 9th.